vandercoder/vandercoder.github.io/README.md

 ### Evaluation
 - Side menu doesn't go well in mobile.
 - Background take too much time too load.
-- Center positioning are easier to be adapted to mobile screens
+- Center positioning are easier to be adapted to mobile